colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ***

-### No large scale dependencies

-*Read as (No frameworks)*

-    [lang=fs]
-    let process context readContract validateContract  processContract = use conn = context.GetConnection("ContractDb")
-        readContract conn
-        |> validateContract
-        |> processContract
+### Libraries not Frameworks

-' composition
+* composition
-' reuse
+* reuse
-' Small sets of the correct combinators in your domain go a long way.
+* Small sets of the correct combinators in your domain go a long way.
-' Mention Thomas's post (library vs frameworks) and Scotts posts (about various dependency cycles)
+* Reduced dependency cycles

 ***